 Start your thesis

-Students learn about the steps of the research process, choosing a topic, research question and making a realistic planning.
+You learn more about the steps of the research process, choosing a topic, research question and making a realistic planning.

 Or take a look at the Subject Guides.
-Guides contain recommended resources and digital tools, such as bibliographies, full text databases, and specific reference works.
+These guides contain recommended resources and digital tools, such as bibliographies, full text databases, and specific reference works.